isabel-campos-plasencia/Grid-box/README.md

 INSTRUCTIONS:

 1)  Create a container from the image as downloaded from Docker hub:

 ./udocker create --name=mygrid-box iscampos/grid-box

 (mygrid-box is en example name, pick the name you like)

 2)  Execute the container:

 ./udocker run mygrid-box /bin/bash

 will execute the container by providing a sort of chroot environment in a local directory of the user under $HOME/.udocker/containers/mygrid-box

-The GRID software libraries compiled are available at: /home/developer/GRID Sources are avaliable at: /opt/projects/GRID/SRC
+The GRID software libraries compiled are available at: /home/developer/GRID

-Other extra (non-mandatory) libraries are available at:
+Sources are avaliable at: /opt/projects/GRID/SRC
-/opt/projects/HPF5, /opt/projects/LIME, /opt/projects/LAPACK and /opt/projects/FFTW

 The grid-box has pre-installed openMPI as MPI implementation and has compiled GRID for them.
 If you want to use another one, you need to install it your self following usual procedures.